aha-app/fabric.js/README.md

   the previous transform values when an event was called.
 This makes it easier (and possible in some cases it would have been impossible) to implement "delta" based updates.
+* When generating a dataURL call _chooseObjectsToRender() to choose the objects to render so it can be overridden in sub-classes.

 <!-- build/coverage status, climate -->